 Find a Lasting Solution for Chronic Bad Breath

 Bad breath, or halitosis, can stem from a variety of causes and often responds to simple self-care techniques.
 However, chronic bad breath can be frustrating and embarrassing.
-At our Kenilworth, IL, practice, Dr. Art Carpenter and Dr. Sejal Jobalia offer a range of treatments for bad breath.
+At our Kenilworth, IL, practice, Dr. Art Carpenter offers a range of treatments for bad breath.
 We can help determine the particular cause and provide a solution tailored to your unique needs.
 From simple lifestyle changes to more extensive treatment options, we can help resolve your bad breath to improve your confidence and quality of life.

 What Causes Bad Breath?

 There are several factors which can contribute to chronic halitosis.
 Dental habits, health issues, and the foods you eat can all play a part in causing bad breath.
 A simple, and usually temporary, cause of bad breath is food.
 The digestion process begins in your mouth and when you eat food with strong odors, such as garlic or onions, these smells can linger until the food completely passes through your body.
 Other potential causes of bad breath include:

 - Tobacco products

 - Certain medications